 Agreement with Dr. Mayer.
 We entered into an employment letter agreement with Dr. Mayer dated June 30, 2016.
-Pursuant to this agreement, Dr. Mayer is entitled to receive an annual base salary of \$300,000, which will be reviewed and may be adjusted periodically by the our compensation committee or board of directors.
-Dr. Mayer was paid a signing bonus of \$150,000 immediately following the signing of her employment letter agreement.
-By entering into the employment letter agreement and accepting the signing bonus, Dr. Mayer agreed to waive all rights to receive any compensation amounts provided for in her previous employment agreement dated October 16, 2013.
+Pursuant to this agreement, Dr. Mayer is entitled to receive an annual base salary of \$300,000, which will be reviewed and may be adjusted periodically by our compensation committee or board of directors.

-During the term of Dr. Mayers employment with us, Dr. Mayer is eligible receive an annual bonus in an amount of up to 50% of her annual base salary, provided that whether Dr. Mayer is entitled to receive any bonus in any given year, and the specific amount of such bonus, shall be determined annually by our board of directors, and shall be based upon mutually agreeable performance objectives and other criteria to be determined by the board of directors.
-Annual bonuses will be payable within thirty days after the board of directors determination that an annual bonus shall be awarded.
+During the term of Dr. Mayer's employment with us, Dr. Mayer is eligible to receive an annual bonus in an amount of up to 50% of her annual base salary, provided that whether Dr. Mayer is entitled to receive any bonus in any given year, and the specific amount of such bonus, shall be determined annually by our board of directors, and shall be based upon mutually agreeable performance objectives and other criteria to be determined by the board of directors or a committee thereof.
+Annual bonuses will be payable within thirty days after the determination that an annual bonus shall be awarded.